Why do yoga instructors need insurance?

 A flow you’re sharing with a class focuses on opening the heart chakra, promoting positive energy and lowering stress levels.
 This involves backbends, including Camel and Cobra poses.
 Although you take it slowly and advise the class to ease into position, a student experiences sudden and severe neck pain.
 The student claims it was your teaching and advice that caused the injury.
 Professional, treatment and public liability insurance could help with the cost of settling or defending a claim of malpractice or negligence against your yoga business.

 Stray yoga mats

 Your freelance session at a town hall finishes with a relaxing combination of Balasana and Shavasana poses, but unfortunately the calm created doesn’t last long.
 As your students tidy away their blocks and mats, the next booking for the hall arrives and an attendee trips over a mat that’s not yet been put away.
-Public liability insurance as part of your yoga teacher policy could help to cover your legal expenses should the injured party choose to make a legal claim.
+Combined professional, treatment and public liability insurance as part of your yoga teacher policy could help to cover your legal expenses should the injured party choose to make a legal claim.

 Unable to teach

 Being a yoga teacher involves demonstrating poses and flows for your students to follow, meaning if you become injured, you might not be able to teach.
 While out on a weekend run, you turn your ankle on an uneven surface and your doctor advises rest for up to six weeks.
 If you’re unable to work for more than two weeks, personal accident insurance could provide a weekly payment until you can return.
 It could also assist with rehabilitation if required.